wongd-hub/obsidian-vault/data-science-programming/other/docker/05 DK Working with Docker containers.md

 | `docker container rm <container-id>`                              | Completely remove a Docker container
 ## Listing containers

-- `docker ps` is useful when working with a handful of containers, but quickly becomes difficult to use when you have more.
+- `docker ps` is useful when wor;'//king with a handful of containers, but quickly becomes difficult to use when you have more.
     - You can provide names for a container upon runtime which will let you reference them easier in any command that ordinarily takes a container ID.
 This name shows up in the last column of the output of `docker ps`.

 ```shell